jade710/-hyperpod-mcp-server/src/sagemaker-ai-mcp-server/awslabs/sagemaker_hyperpod_mcp_server/README.md

 # Amazon SageMaker HyperPod Tools

 This module provides MCP tools for managing Amazon SageMaker HyperPod clusters and resources.
-HyperPod is Amazon SageMaker's purpose-built infrastructure for distributed training at scale.

 ## Key Features

-* Enables users of AI code assistants to interact with HyperPod cluster deployment workflows, utilizing the same managed CloudFormation templates used by the HyperPod console UI for consistent and approved deployments.
+* Enables AI agents to reliably setup HyperPod clusters orchestrated by Amazon EKS or Slurm complete with pre-requisites, powered by CloudFormation templates that optimize networking, storage, and compute resources.
+Clusters created via this MCP server are fully optimized for high-performance distributed training and inference workloads, leveraging best practice architectures to maximize throughput and minimize latency at scale.
 * Provides the ability to interface with HyperPod cluster stacks and resources via managed CloudFormation templates and user-provided custom parameter values.
-* Supports full lifecycle management of HyperPod cluster nodes, enabling listing, describing, updating software, and deleting operations.
+* Supports full lifecycle management of HyperPod cluster nodes, enabling listing, describing, updating software i.e AMIs, and deleting operations.

 ## Prerequisites